Albertina Walker: Death

-On her 81st birthday, Walker was admitted to a local Chicago Hospital and placed on a ventilator.
+On her 81st birthday, Walker was admitted to a local Chicago hospital and placed on a ventilator.
 For some time she had been battling emphysema.
-In early September, rumors of Walker's death had spread so wildly that she posted a message on her Facebook page stating: "I'm still here no matter what you might have heard".
 At the time, she was in ICU dealing with respiratory problems–a condition she battled for years, and kept her on oxygen.

 On Tuesday, September 7, Walker had a tracheostomy which doctors deemed a success, and she checked out of a Chicago hospital in late September and was admitted to RML specialty hospital for follow up care.
-She died on October 8, 2010 at 4:30 a.m.
+She died on October 8, 2010.